See what questions

 Other medical conditions listed in the Disease Database as possible

 causes of Athlete's foot as a symptom include:

 Athlete's foot is a fungus that causes redness and cracking of the skin.
 It is itchy.
 The cracks between the toes allow germs to get under the skin.
 If blood sugar is high, the sugar feeds the germs and makes the infection worse.
 The infection can spread to the toenails and make them thick, yellow, and hard to cut.
 (Source: excerpt from Keep Your Feet and Skin Healthy: NIDDK)

 Athlete's foot is a fungus that causes redness and cracking of the skin.
 It is itchy.
-The cracks...
+The cracks between...
 (Source: excerpt from Keep Your Feet and Skin Healthy: NIDDK)

 Dermatological pruritic lesion in the feet, caused by Trichophyton rubrum, T. mentagrophytes, or Epidermophyton floccosum.

 - (Source - WordNet 2.1)

 The list below shows some of the causes of Athlete's foot mentioned in various sources:

 This information refers to the general prevalence and incidence of these diseases, not to how likely they are to be the actual cause of Athlete's foot.
 Of the 6 causes of Athlete's foot that we have listed, we have the following prevalence/incidence information:

 The following list of conditions have 'Athlete's foot' or similar listed as a symptom in our database.
 This computer-generated list may be inaccurate or incomplete.
 Always seek prompt professional medical advice about the cause of any symptom.